 Proper installation is key to ensuring that the fascia and soffit on your roof system are long-lasting.
 If your contractor does not install them properly, you risk having to undergo costly repairs in the future.

 Make sure that these elements are fully weatherproofed.
-If this is not done properly, water can leak through unprotected areas and cause damage because of rotting, mold, or mildew issues.
+If this is not done correctly, water can leak through unprotected areas and cause damage because of rotting, mold, or mildew.

-One way to ensure that the life-span of your soffits and fascia is as long as possible is by periodically cleaning the gutters and checking for any issues.
-Check for any visual issues, like peeling and other signs of wear and tear.
+One way to ensure that the life span of your soffits and fascia is as long as possible is by periodically cleaning the gutters and checking for any issues.
+Check for any visual problems, like peeling and other signs of wear and tear.
 Furthermore, ensure that no insects have made a home in these parts of your home.
-If you notice any mold or mildew, make sure to thoroughly clean the area.
+If you notice any mold or mildew, clean the area thoroughly.

-The importance of roofing fascia and soffit can never be understated considering the fact they help protect the roof structure from damage.
+The importance of roofing fascia and soffit can never be understated, considering they help protect the roof structure from damage.

-Apart from being cost effective, they have a long life span, which ensures they will not need to be replaced for many years.
-Therefore, the right type of fascia and soffit is extremely important to the overall efficiency of the roof.
+Apart from being cost-effective, they have a long life span, which ensures they will not need to be replaced for many years.
+Therefore, the correct type of fascia and soffit is essential to the overall efficiency of the roof.

 If you have any concerns about these parts of your roof or are wondering whether they have been properly installed, contact DKG Roofing at (940) 497-2833 for help.
 We work with all roofing materials, including tile, shingles, slate, and roll roofing.

 We’d love to answer any questions that you might have.
 We are also available for inspections and any else about your roof.